Deagarys/DiscordUtility/README.md

 # Discord Utility

-This Discord Utility is a fun little project i'm actively wroking on for my own use, Just to have fun and annoy some friends, but shared it in case someone else wanted to have fun with it too or even wanted toexpand on it.
+This Discord Utility is a fun little project I'm actively wroking on for my own use, Just to have fun and annoy some friends, but I shared it just in case someone else wanted to have fun with it aswell or even wanted to expand on it.

 Features (for now):
 - Spam